Are you ready for it? We’ve entered the downhill slalom towards the holidays and the new year. It’s time for chocolate peppermint cookies!

 • Powdered sugar, corn syrup, peppermint extract, and a pinch of salt for the glaze A few drops of red gel food coloring will make the cookies more candy cane festive.

-• Chocolate pieces, a few pats of butter, corn syrup, and a pinch of salt for the chocolate glaze.
+• Chocolate chips, a few pats of butter, corn syrup, and a pinch of salt for the chocolate glaze.
 (I find that the corn syrup makes the glazes more spreadable.)

 I like to whisk together the dry ingredients and whisk together the wet ingredients.
 Keep it easy.
 Keep it organized.